altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/boot-examples/ug-linux-boot-s10-soc.md

 ## U-Boot Branches

-The official Intel SOCFPGA U-Boot repository is located at https://github.com/altera-fpga/u-boot-socfpga.
+The official Altera® SOCFPGA U-Boot repository is located at https://github.com/altera-fpga/u-boot-socfpga.

 **Notes:**

 * A "RC" labeled branch is for internal active development use and customer early access without official customer support.
-* Latest stable branch (no RC labeled) is strongly recommended for development and production use outside of Intel.
+* Latest stable branch (no RC labeled) is strongly recommended for development and production use outside of Altera®.
 * See [doc/README.socfpga](https://github.com/altera-fpga/u-boot-socfpga/blob/HEAD/doc/README.socfpga) for Quartus® Pro and Device support.

 ## Boot From SD Card Example